DelaCruz-Rashelle/IDAST/docs/api-guide/PANEL_QUESTIONS_ANSWERS.md

 **Think of it like:** A setting on your phone that you change once and it remembers

-#### 3. Real-Time Telemetry Data - NOT SAVED
+#### 3. Real-Time Telemetry Data - AUTOMATICALLY SAVED

-**Location:** Only shown on the dashboard (temporary)
+**Location:** Received via MQTT and displayed on dashboard, **also saved to backend database**

 - This is the live data you see updating on the screen
-- It's not saved anywhere - it's just for display
-- If you refresh the page, it starts fresh
+- **Also saved:** Backend automatically stores all telemetry in MySQL database
+- Data is received via MQTT (push-based, no polling)
-- The dashboard asks for this data every 0.35 seconds to keep it updated
+- The dashboard receives updates every ~350ms automatically via MQTT
+- Historical data is available from the backend database

-**Think of it like:** A live TV feed - you can watch it, but it's not recorded
+**Think of it like:** A live TV feed that's also being recorded automatically

 #### 4. Dashboard Settings - SEMI-PERMANENT

-**Location:** In your web browser's storage
+**Location:** In your web browser's storage (if any)

-- Things like your tunnel URL or proxy settings
-- These stay saved in your browser until you clear your browser data
-- They're not on the ESP32, just in your browser
+- MQTT connection settings are configured via environment variables (Vercel)
+- No local browser storage needed for connection settings
+- Settings are managed server-side

-**Think of it like:** Your browser's bookmarks - they stay until you delete them
+**Think of it like:** Server-side configuration - managed by the deployment platform

 ### Important Points to Remember

-1. **All important data is on the ESP32** - not on a server or in the cloud
+1. **History data is stored in the cloud database** - safe and permanent
-2. **History and grid price are permanent** - they survive power cycles
+2. **Grid price is stored on ESP32** - survives power cycles
-3. **Real-time data is temporary** - it's just for display
+3. **Real-time data is automatically saved** - backend stores all telemetry
-4. **If ESP32 is reset** - the history and settings will be lost (unless you have a backup)
+4. **If ESP32 is reset** - history data is safe in the cloud database

-**In simple terms:** The ESP32 is like a computer that saves its own data.
-The dashboard is like a monitor that shows you what's happening, but doesn't save anything important.
+5. **No USB or tunneling needed** - ESP32 runs independently via MQTT

+**In simple terms:** The ESP32 sends data via MQTT, the backend saves it in the cloud, and the dashboard displays it.
+Data is safe in the cloud even if the ESP32 is reset.

 ---